kif-framework/KIF/README.md

 All of the tests for KIF are written in Objective C. This allows for maximum integration with your code while minimizing the number of layers you have to build.

 #### Easy Configuration
-KIF integrates directly into your iOS app, so there's no need to run an additional web server or install any additional packages.
+KIF integrates directly into your Xcode project, so there's no need to run an additional web server or install any additional packages.

+#### Wide OS coverage
+KIF's test suite has been run against iOS 5.1 and above (including iOS 7), though lower versions will likely work.

 #### Test Like a User
 KIF attempts to imitate actual user input.
 Automation is done using tap events wherever possible.